thesohailjafri/thesohailjafri/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭 &nbsp; I’m currently learning Native development.
+- 🔭 &nbsp; I’m currently learning System design, Devops and Containerization.
 - 🤔 &nbsp; Exploring new technologies and development strategies.
-- 🎓 &nbsp; Studying AI and Web Development.
+- 🎓 &nbsp; Bachelor of Engineering, IT.
 - 🌱 &nbsp; Enthusiast in Machine Learning and Artificial Intelligence.
 - ☕ &nbsp; I belive, a Perfect Vs Code setup can be the ultimate solution for an easy developer life.